CarolyneMagoma/linux-fundamentals/README.md

 On app.log file we added some contents.

-INFO Server started
+INFO Server started \
-WARNING Disk almost  full
+WARNING Disk almost  full \
-ERROR Database connection failed
+ERROR Database connection failed \
-INFO User login successful
+INFO User login successful \

 # Task 4 - Copy Backup

-we created a backup of app.conf file in the configs folder to backup directory, to create a backup we used the "cp" command
+We created a backup of app.conf file in the configs folder to backup directory, to create a backup we used the "cp" command

 ![alt text](/screenshots/image3.png)